Yale School of Architecture: Rankings

-As of 2016, the program's ten-year average ranking, places it 4th, overall, on DesignIntelligences ranking of programs accredited by the National Architectural Accrediting Board.

 DesignIntelligence's ten-year median ranking places the program 3rd.
 As of August 2022, the Yale School of Architecture has opted out of the annual Design Intelligence ranking system.
 Citing that: "However well-intentioned they may be, we believe that the DI rankings have the potential to create a disservice to the public."
 Joining Dean Deborah Berke in abandoning this system of ranking was Dean Sarah Whiting of the Harvard Graduate School of Design, Dean Mónica Ponce de León of Princeton, and Dean Hashim Sarkis of MIT.